andersbandt/andersbandt/README.md

 - 👋 Hi, I’m Anders.
 I am a graduate from UW-Madison with a B.S. in Electrical Engineering
 - 👀 I'm especially interested in the semiconductor industry, but have a wide range of technical interests
-- 📫 You can best reach me by email at arbandt@wisc.edu